 Convoluted foam was designed as an inexpensive method of doubling foam production.
 By splitting the foam in half and carving points into it (like an egg crate), you get two 4 inch thick sheets of foam out of one 4 inch thick sheet of foam.
-This is great for acoustic reasons, or to lower cost of packaging in crates, cases etc.... but this type of modified foam does not belong inside a mattress.
+This is great for acoustic reasons, or to lower cost of packaging in crates, cases or to use as a mattress topper... but this type of modified foam does not belong "inside" a mattress.

 In recent years, mattress manufacturers have been looking for way to cut costs.
 So along comes the use of acoustic foam.
 Since they can double their foam production by making convoluted foam, they began to use egg crate foam inside the core of their mattresses.
 This is great, as they get the same mattress thickness, while saving money!
 The only problem is that you are paying for air, because half the original foam is missing!
 Everyone agrees that you need a minimum 2 lb density poly-foam for a durable support core.
 Convoluted foam removes half the weight of the foam, so you are left resting on small foam spikes (egg crates).
 In our opinion this weakens the support core and is insufficient for proper orthopedic support because the egg crates eventually collapse as a result of excessive body weight.